VCC Standing Committee

 Nasir is a Chaldean Catholic and a native of the city of Mosul (Biblical Nineveh) in Iraq.
 Recently retired, he was the Associate Professor of Management at the Australian Catholic University (Faculty of Law and Business) in Melbourne, and affiliated with the Peter Faber Business School – ACU.
 Nasir was previously a member of the Commission for Ecumenical and Interfaith Relationships in the Archdiocese of Brisbane.

-Nasir was co-opted onto the Standing Committee.
+Nasir has been co-opted onto the VCC Standing Committee (2025-2027).

 Executive Officer: Rev Sandy Boyce